InfinSys/xplatform-cpp/README.md

 ### **Accelerate your cross-platform C++ development**

 **This repository offers a robust template, designed to provide a comprehensive foundation for your next C++ project.
 It eliminates the complexities of initial setup, allowing developers to focus immediately on application logic across diverse operating systems such as Windows, Linux, and macOS.
-Using CMake, this template integrates seamlessly with modern development environments like VS Code, Visual Studio, CLion, and more, while maintaining the flexibility to adapt to your preferred toolchain and needs.**
+Using CMake, this template integrates seamlessly with modern development tools and environments like VS Code, Visual Studio, CLion, and more, while maintaining the flexibility to adapt to your preferred toolchain.**

 </br>